simplenetes-io/podc/PODSPEC.md

             # This is a TCP port in a given range which is cluster wide.
             # Anywhere in the cluster a pod can connect to this targetPort by connecting to this clusterPort on a proxy.
             # Optional property, but required when wanting to route traffic within the cluster to the targetPort, either from other Pods or from the Ingress.
+            # Only relevant when using pods in a cluster orchestrated by Simplenetes.
+            # In the context of a snt cluster clusterPort can be assigned as `${CLUSTERPORTAUTOx}` and a unique cluster port will be assigned.
+The `x` is an integer meaning that if `${CLUSTERPORTAUTO1}` is used in two places in the yaml the same cluster port value will be substituted in.
             clusterPort: 1234

             # Define Ingress properties for the clusterPort.
+            # Only relevant when using pods in a cluster orchestrated by Simplenetes.
             ingress:
               # This first ingress configuration example does not route traffic to any backend, it only redirects traffic up in the Ingress layer,
               # therefore it does not strictly require targetPort, hostPort and clusterPort.